The phenomenology of the exotic hybrid nonet with $\pi_1(1600)$ and $\eta_1(1855)$: Combined fit for

 \section{Combined fit for \texorpdfstring{$\pi_1(1600)$}{}}

 The available experimental data on the properties of $\pi_1(1600)$, used in our fit, are: \begin{enumerate} \item The mass of the hybrid: $m_{\pi_1}=1661^{+15}_{-11}$ MeV \cite{Zyla:2020ssz}.
 [For the different experimental results considered by the PDG to arrive at this value, see Refs. \cite{COMPASS:2018uzl,E852:2004rfa,E852:2004gpn,E852:2001ikk}].
 We take the uncertainty in the mass to be $15$ MeV. \item The decay width: $\Gamma_\text{tot}=240\pm50$ MeV \cite{Zyla:2020ssz}. \item The ratio of the branching ratios of the $b_1\pi$ channel in the $D$-wave and $S$-wave: $\dfrac{BR(\pi_1\to b_1\pi)_D}{BR(\pi_1\to b_1\pi)_S}=0.3\pm0.1$ \cite{Zyla:2020ssz,Baker:2003jh}.
 This ratio is equal to the square-root of the ratio of the corresponding partial wave amplitudes (PWAs).
 Hence, the $D/S$-ratio for the $b_1\pi$ channel is The sign of the $D/S$-ratio is, unfortunately, unknown.
-Thus, we perform two fits -- one for each sign of this ratio. \item The ratio of the partial widths of the $f_1\pi$ channel to that of the $\eta^\prime\pi$ channel is $\dfrac{\Gamma_{f_1\pi}}{\Gamma_{\eta^\prime\pi}}=3.8\pm0.78$ \cite{Zyla:2020ssz,E852:2004gpn}. \end{enumerate} The ranges of the partial widths of the decay channels were estimated using lattice methods in Ref. \cite{Woss:2020ayi}.
+Thus, we perform two fits -- one for each sign of this ratio.
+From Eq. \ref{dsrat} we see that the $D/S$-ratio fixes the magnitude of the ratio of the the coupling constants $g_{b_1\pi}^d/g_{b_1\pi}^c$.
+It should be noted, however, the relative sign of the coupling constants does not reflect that of the partial wave amplitudes. \item The ratio of the partial widths of the $f_1\pi$ channel to that of the $\eta^\prime\pi$ channel is $\dfrac{\Gamma_{f_1\pi}}{\Gamma_{\eta^\prime\pi}}=3.8\pm0.78$ \cite{Zyla:2020ssz,E852:2004gpn}. \end{enumerate} The ranges of the partial widths of the decay channels were estimated using lattice methods in Ref. \cite{Woss:2020ayi}.
 We use the midpoints of their values and estimate the uncertainty to be $50\%$.
 For example, the lattice result for the partial width of the $b_1\pi$ decay channel is $139$-$529$ MeV, then we use the value $334\pm 167$ MeV as an input in the fit.
 The following are the lattice estimates \cite{Woss:2020ayi}: \begin{multicols}{2} \begin{enumerate} \item $\Gamma_{b_1\pi}=139$-$529$ MeV, \item $\Gamma_{\rho\pi}=0$-$20$ MeV, \item $\Gamma_{K^\ast K}=0$-$2$ MeV, \item $\Gamma_{f_1\pi}=0$-$24$ MeV, \item $\Gamma_{f_1^\prime\pi}=0$-$2$ MeV, \item $\Gamma_{\rho\omega}\le 0.15$ MeV, \item $\Gamma_{\eta\pi}=0$-$1$ MeV, \item $\Gamma_{\eta^\prime\pi}=0$-$12$ MeV. \end{enumerate} \end{multicols} Finally, we can also use the following flavor constraints: \begin{enumerate} \item The $f_1$ and the $f_1^\prime$ are isoscalar doublets and arise as a results of the mixing between the corresponding strange and non-strange flavor states.
 Since the $\pi_1(1600)$ is an isovector, the coupling constants defining the $\pi_1 f_1^{(\prime)} \pi$ interactions differ only in the mixing angle.
 The decay widths also differ in the 3-momenta carried by the decay products.
 Thus, from Eq. \ref{Gf1p} and Eq. \ref{Gf1pp}, the ratio of the partial decay widths is $\dfrac{\Gamma_{f_1^\prime\pi}}{\Gamma_{f_1\pi}}=0.0512$, when $m_{\pi_1}=1661$ MeV. \item The above argument also applies to the $\rho\pi$ and $K^*K$ channels, where the difference lies in the 3-momenta and the isospin factors only.
 We can derive the ratio of the partial widths using Eq. \ref{Grp} and Eq. \ref{Gksk} as $\dfrac{\Gamma_{K^*K}}{\Gamma_{\rho\pi}}=0.178$. \item The partial widths of the $\eta\pi$ and $\eta^\prime\pi$ channels differ in the 3-momenta, isospin factors, and the mixing angle.
 Using these arguments, we obtain from Eq. \ref{Gnp} and Eq. \ref{Gn1p}, $\dfrac{\Gamma_{\eta^\prime\pi}}{\Gamma_{\eta\pi}}=12.72$. \item We assume an arbitrary $30\%$ error in all the inputs coming from the chiral constraints. \end{enumerate}